peterelauda/luckynumber/README.md

-Lucky number app is using random number generator and only need name input
+Lucky number app is using random number generator and only need name input and operated on android phone.